New pill shows promise for lung cancer patients with specific gene change

 Summary

-This study tests a daily pill called lazertinib in 150 people with advanced non-small cell lung cancer that has specific EGFR mutations.
-Participants have not had prior targeted therapy.
-The goal is to see how well the drug controls the cancer and to understand why resistance may develop.
-This is a phase 2 trial, meaning it checks both effectiveness and safety.
+This study tests a daily pill called lazertinib in 150 people with advanced non-small cell lung cancer that has certain EGFR mutations.
+Participants have not had any prior targeted therapy.
+The goal is to see how long the drug controls the cancer and to understand why resistance may develop.
+The trial is active but no longer recruiting new participants.

 Disclaimer